Skip to Main Content

 Apache Project Branding Best Practices

-Apache® Project Branding Best Practices provide recommendations for all Apache projects who are interested in promoting their software and maintaining a long-lived, independently managed project community.
+Apache® Project Branding Best Practices provide recommendations for all Apache projects that are interested in promoting their software and maintaining a long-lived, independently-managed project community.

 Apache PMCs should take these three simple steps to improve their project brand and image and encourage new contributions from a variety of sources.
 Similarly, these steps can greatly reduce the impact to your project community if trademark issues arise later due to third party misuse or infringement of your brand.